Jakeman582/Rook-Polynomials/README.txt

 #An example of defining the 3 by 3 board with the center removed
 board = [1, 2, 3; 4, NaN, 6; 7, 8, 9];

 Bishop polynomials and queen polynomials are analogous to rook polynomials.
 By using a coordinate transform, it is possible to calculate the bishop polynomial of a board by calculating the rook polynomial of the transformed board.
-Thus, as of now (May 7, 2016), in order to calculate the bishop polynomialof a board, you must pass the defined board as an argument to makeBishopBoard.
-You can then calculate the bishop polynomial of a board.
+Thus, as of now (May 7, 2016), in order to calculate the bishop polynomial of a board, you must pass the defined board as an argument to makeBishopBoard.
+You can then calculate the bishop polynomial of the board.
 For example, to calculate the bishop polynomial of the standard 3 by 3 board, use the following code:

 #Calculating the bishop polynomial of the standard 3 by 3 chess board
 board = [1, 1, 1; 1, 1, 1; 1, 1, 1];